sbouschery/aisler-wiki/FAQs.md

 ### What are Precious Parts and Stellar Stencils? ###

-We want you tu have a true all-in-one prototyping experience.
+We want you to have a true all-in-one prototyping experience.
 That is why we, besides beautiful boards, also offer precious parts and stellar stencils.

 Our intelligent parts package will make sure you have a finished project at the end of the day.
 This package won’t blow your budget but we made sure to add a few safety extras here and there.
 All you need to do is document your bill of materials (BOM) and you can get your parts right with your boards.